By Jerry Tardif

 Thunderstorms provide ample phenomenon to spook a horse.

-The site of lightening flashes stretching across the sky can spook a horse.
+The site of lightning flashes stretching across the sky can spook a horse.

-The sound of a nearby tree breaking apart from instant water expansion when lightening hits it will scare the wits out of you and your horse.
+The sound of a nearby tree breaking apart from instant water expansion when lightning hits it will scare the wits out of you and your horse.

 High winds can send debris and branches at you and your horse.